BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 * Proper table widget
 * Some more advanced widgets like calendars, color selectors, and emoji input dialogs (although these could be handled by third-party extensions)
 * Also don't forget to include any of the essential widgets.
 These lists of built-in widgets in [GTk3](https://docs.gtk.org/gtk3/visual_index.html) and [GTK4](https://docs.gtk.org/gtk4/visual_index.html) can give you a good idea.

+> Another Edit:
+>
+> I want to make it clearer what my point is.
+>
+> If the purpose of a one-man GUI library is to solve a specific use case, that's fine.
+But I have reason to believe that expecting the library will become "general purpose" is unrealistic.
+>
+> I'm coming from a place of being frustrated with the existing options in Rust GUIs.
+There are a lot of non-Rust GUI libraries that are still **miles** ahead of what we have in Rust.
+Yeah, it's a manpower and time issue.
+But I also think there's a tendency for Rust libraries to focus more on idealism rather than features.
+>
+> But that doesn't mean it can't be done.
+My point is that we're still a ways off from it happening.
+And when it does happen, it will be from a dedicated team of people like [slint](https://slint-ui.com/).
+Pretending that the Rust GUI ecosystem is ready for general use right now is being unrealistic.

 ---